-I am currently participating in a training on EMDR (eye movement desensitization and reprocessing) and addictions.
+In January 2018 I completed a training on EMDR (eye movement desensitization and reprocessing) and addictions.
 There are many new protocols and tools to use to help clients process.
 But there are also very old and useful tools to help people process, and a very important one is mindfulness, a term that was coined in 1881, and described as awareness and coming back to awareness.
 So, mindfulness is the practice of coming back to awareness.
 It seems simple, yes?
 But no, it is so easy for us to become lost in our thoughts, and feelings.
 To have hours, days, weeks go by without noticing what is happening in the present moment.
 And if you think about addiction, substance use disorder, it is the opposite of mindfulness, since it numbs the body and the brain.
 So, the practice of mindfulness, and it is a practice, develops focus and awareness.
 Whether there is an an addiction or not, mindfulness is a wonderful practice to cultivate!

 Is this not the cutest dog ever?
 Whenever there is a disruption in the state of peace at our house, Cooper comes up and give us this look.
 Instead of moving away, or leaving, he moves in and loves… That is his reaction to disturbance.
 What a wonderful therapy dog, for all of us!

 Two of my recent oil paintings, after an amazing workshop from Qiang Huang at the Sedona Art Center in February 2016.
 His work is beautiful and profound, and as a physicist he learned to create and paint in a very systematic and beautiful way, which he is now teaching throughout the US and internationally.
 I was grateful to be able to take his workshop, and learn more about light, color and form.
 These two paintings represent some of what I learned regarding using strong color and creating bold shadow and light.